affilirator/thekitchen-pot/src/content/blog/how-to-cook-rice-in-a-rice-cooker.md

 Before you start your rice cooker, ensure that no rice grains are sticking above the water level.
 Avoid stirring the rice in any way.

-When you're sure that you're ready, you should set your rice cooker.
+When you’re sure that you’re ready, you should set your rice cooker.
 Ensure that you set the time and the temperature accurately.

 Different cookers will have varying settings.
 You should ensure that you understand the operational basics of your cooker.
-If it looks complicated, you can always turn to the user's manual for tips.
+If it looks complicated, you can always turn to the user’s manual for tips.

-If your cooker's cooking pot is removable, place it back to the cooker and close the lid.
+If your cooker’s cooking pot is removable, place it back to the cooker and close the lid.

 **Start the Rice Cooker**